valueflows/valueflows/README.md

 ## Why?

-This effort began in a conversation between the [Network Requirements Planning, or NRP](https://github.com/valnet/valuenetwork) and [Open Apps](https://github.com/open-app/core) software projects.
+This effort began in a conversation between the [Network Requirements Planning](https://github.com/valnet/valuenetwork) (NRP), and the [Open Apps](https://github.com/open-app/core) software projects.

 The NRP gang kept running into other apps that did a lot of the same things, or at least parts of the same things, that were used by different groups who wanted to collaborate with each other.
 So, let's have the different apps be able to collaborate with each other!